Doubly Robust Criterion for Causal Inference: Introduction

 \section{Introduction}

-Marginal structural model (\citealt{Rob97}, \citealt{RobHB00}) is basic in causal inference.
+Let us consider a fundamental setting in causal inference.
 It assumes that there are as many potential outcome variables as there are treatments, but that only the outcome variable corresponding to the assigned treatment is observed.
-There is confounding between the outcome and the assignments, and if this is not taken into account and the estimation is done naively with a marginal likelihood, the estimates will have a bias.
-The bias can be removed if the correlation is modeled correctly, but a semiparametric approach such as inverse probability weighted estimation (\citealt{RobRZ94}) or doubly robust estimation (\citealt{SchRR99}, \citealt{BanRob05}) is often taken without such difficult modeling.
+There is confounding between the outcome and assignment, and if this is not taken into account and the estimation is done naively with the marginal likelihood, the estimates will have a bias.
+The bias can be avoided if the relationship between the outcome and confounding variables is modeled correctly, but a semiparametric approach without difficult modeling such as inverse-probability-weighted estimation (\citealt{RobRZ94}) or doubly robust estimation (\citealt{SchRR99}, \citealt{BanRob05}) is often taken.